 The purpose of this section is to describe how the projects or programs described in the previous chapter will improve or alleviate the conditions of significant blight that remain in the Project Areas.
-This section satisfies CCRL Section 33344.5(f) and CCRL Section 33451.5(c)(3).
+This section satisfies the pertinent part of CCRL Section 33352(a).